 B) Contaminants for which monitoring is required by USEPA under 40 CFR 141.40 (unregulated contaminants).

-2) The report must display these contaminants in one table or in several adjacent tables.
+2) The data relating to these contaminants must be presented in the reports in a manner that is clear and understandable for consumers.
+For example, the data may be displayed in one table or in several adjacent tables.
 The CWS must separately display any additional monitoring results it chooses to include in its report.

-4) For each detected regulated contaminant (listed in Appendix A), the tables must contain specific information:
+4) For each detected regulated contaminant (listed in Appendix A to this subpart), data section(s) must contain:

 A) The MCL for the contaminant expressed as a number equal to or greater than 1.0 (as Appendix A provides);